tyanai/vManager-Plugin-Jenkins/README.md

 ![](./docs/images/JunitA.png "Jenkins > Cadence vManager Plugin > JunitA.png")
 ![](./docs/images/Dashboard.png "Jenkins > Cadence vManager Plugin > Dashboard.png")

-### Why this plugin ?
+### About

 Cadence vManager is exposing a REST API (vAPI) for performing automation queries and updates for its regression/test and coverage data.
-This plugin enables you to add a remote execution for extracting runs information, reports data or even launching new sessions as part of your build process.
+This plugin enables you to add a remote execution for extracting runs information, reports data or even collecting and launching sessions as part of your build process.

 ## Features